yona78/poc/README.md

 This repository hosts a Python monorepo intended for multiple microservices.
 It currently contains:

-- **video_metadata_service** – consumes video metadata messages from RabbitMQ, stores them in Elasticsearch, and exposes a read/update/delete HTTP API using FastAPI.
+- **video_metadata_service** – consumes video metadata messages from a message broker, stores them in Elasticsearch, and exposes read-only HTTP endpoints using FastAPI.
-- **filter_service** – reads messages from a general queue, filters them by `video_id`, and forwards matches to an algorithm-specific queue.
+- **filter_service** – reads messages from a general queue, filters them by configurable `video_id` values, and forwards matches to an algorithm-specific queue.

 ## Structure

 - `libs/` – shared libraries for messaging, storage and data models.
-- `services/video_metadata_service/` – FastAPI application handling RabbitMQ messages and HTTP requests.
+- `services/video_metadata_service/` – FastAPI application handling broker messages and HTTP requests.
-- `services/filter_service/` – RabbitMQ filter that routes messages to algorithm queues.
+- `services/filter_service/` – message filter that routes messages to algorithm queues.

 The messaging and storage layers are accessed through abstract, type-aware interfaces.
 Concrete RabbitMQ, Elasticsearch, and MongoDB implementations operate on generic Pydantic models, making it easy to plug in alternative backends or DTOs.